-- 6.1.1 6.1.2 required for currently contracted QHP Issuers.
-All questions required for new Applicant entrants. - 6.1.1 Complete Attachments C1 Current and Projected Enrollment and C2 California Off-Exchange Enrollment to provide current enrollment and enrollment projections.
+Questions 6.1.1 - 6.1.2 are required for currently contracted Applicants.
+All questions are required for new entrant Applicants.

+6.1.1 Applicant must complete Attachments C1 Current and Projected Enrollment and C2 California Off-Exchange Enrollment to provide current enrollment and enrollment projections.
-Single, Pull-down list.

 Answer and attachment required

-1: Attachments completed
+1: Attachments completed,

-- 2: Attachments not completed
+2: Attachments not completed

-- 6.1.2 Provide a description of any initiatives, including a timeline, either current or planned, over the next 24 months which may impact the delivery of services to Exchange members during the contract period.
+- 6.1.2 Applicant must provide a description, including a timeline, of any initiatives, either current or planned, over the next 24 months which may impact the delivery of services to Exchange enrollees during the contract period.
 Examples include:

 - System changes or migrations

 - Call center opening, closing or relocation

 - Network re-contracting

 - Other